 The undiscovered country.
-Learning through experience during European Voluntary Service (EVS)
+Learning through experience during Volunteering Activities Abroad

-European Youth Programmes provide various non-formal learning experience: youth exchanges, youth initiatives and voluntary service.
+European Programmes provide various non-formal learning experience: youth exchanges, youth initiatives and volunteering activities abroad.
 These activities are based on learning through experience, which gives young people an opportunity to develop competences and one’s own personality.
 A perfect preparation for an unknown future.

 The call for developing competences, or better key competences, comes from an analysis of Europe’s challenges: an unacceptably high rate of youth unemployment, insufficient number of graduates in higher education, a spreading lack of reading and writing abilities and an increasing number of young people who are not in employment, education or training (compare the most current review of the situation of young people in the European Union, EU Youth Report, 19.09.2012).
 It seems that the old promise that school education paired with job education/studies result in competences that guarantee employability cannot be kept any more.
 On the other hand, the new promise that life-long learning together with learning mobility provide key competences that raise the employability of young people has not proved itself yet.